tradingstrategy-ai/web3-xrpl-defi/README.md

 - Checkout the repo
 - Install with `poetry install`
-- Open notebook in Visual Studio Code
+- Open an example notebook in Visual Studio Code
 - Choose right Python environment for running Jupyter Notebook
 - Run